 Programmable FIR Filter for FPGA

 This example shows how to implement a programmable FIR filter for hardware.
-You can program the filter to a desired response by loading the coefficients into internal registers using the host interface.
+You can program the filter to the required response by loading the coefficients into internal registers using a memory-style interface.

 Model Programmable FIR Filter

-Consider two FIR filters, one with a lowpass response and the other with a highpass response.
-The coefficients are specified by using the Model Properties>Callbacks>InitFcn function.
+This example implements two FIR filters, one with a lowpass response and the other with a highpass response.
+The coefficients are specified in the Model Properties>Callbacks>InitFcn function.

 Simulink Simulation Results

-To compare the Design Under Test (DUT) with the reference filter, open the Scope and run the example model.
+To view the input and output data and the signals of the coefficient interface, open the Scope and run the example model.

 Using the Logic Analyzer

-You can also view the signals in the Logic Analyzer.
-The Logic Analyzer enables you to view multiple signals in one window.
-It also makes it easy to spot the transitions in the signals and measure the latency between signals.
+You can also view the signals from the model in the Logic Analyzer.
+The Logic Analyzer enables you to view multiple signals in one window and lets you find the transitions in the signals and measure the latency between signals.

 Launch the Logic Analyzer from the model's toolstrip.

-The signals of interest -- input coefficients, write address, write enable, write done, filter in, filter out, reference out, and error have been added to the Logic Analyzer for observation.
+The model already has some signals of interest (input coefficients, write address, write enable, write done, filter in, filter out, and valid signals) added to the Logic Analyzer for observation.

 The Logic Analyzer display can also be controlled on a per-wave or per-divider basis.
-To modify an individual wave or divider, select a wave or divider and then click on the "Wave" tab.
-A useful mode of visualization in the Logic Analyzer is the Analog format.
+To modify an individual wave or divider, select a wave or divider and then click the Waves tab.
+A useful mode of visualization in the Logic Analyzer is the

 Generate HDL Code and Test Bench